HafizSalmanHabib/Blanket-Sales-Order/README.md

 # Blanket-Sales-Order

-This is the solution for creating release of a sales order.
-Blanket sales order is a Master sales order.
-The items are delivered to the customer on release base. the release record is a sales order which is created from Blanket Sales order.
+This solution pertains to the creation of releases for a sales order.
+In this context, a Blanket Sales Order serves as the master sales order, from which items are delivered to the customer based on releases.
+Each release is represented by a sales order that is generated from the Blanket Sales Order.